StartPolymer/progressive-web-app-template/README.md

 - Google Analytics configured for collect performance events and error tracking
 - Detect older browsers (IE < 11, OP < 15) with redirect to site [Browser-Update.org](https://browser-update.org/update.html)
 - Support for more themes for [A/B testing](https://en.wikipedia.org/wiki/A/B_testing)
-- Sign-in work-flow with [Credential Management API](https://developers.google.com/web/updates/2016/04/credential-management-api) inspired by this lessons:
+- Sign-in Flow using [Credential Management API](https://developers.google.com/web/updates/2016/04/credential-management-api) inspired by this lessons:
  - [Who are you, really: Safer and more convenient sign-in on the web - Google I/O 2016](https://www.youtube.com/watch?v=MnvUlGFb3GQ)
  - [Best practices for a great sign-in experience - Google I/O 2016](https://www.youtube.com/watch?v=0ucjYG_JrEE)